Davidevlops/JS-DSA/Data-structures-graphs.md

 In this section, we'll delve into graphs, a fundamental non-linear data structure widely used in computer science.
 Graphs offer a versatile way to represent relationships between objects or entities.
 Let's dive in and explore the concepts, properties, and operations associated with graphs.

-- **Graphs:** A graph, as a type of non-linear data structure, consists of a collection of nodes, also known as vertices, and edges that connect pairs of nodes.
+- **Graphs:** A graph, as a type of non-linear data structure, consists of a collection of nodes and edges that connect pairs of nodes.
 Graphs are a fundamental concept in computer science and are utilized to represent various relationships between objects.
 As we delve into the topic of graphs, it's essential to grasp some key concepts, namely: Nodes and Edges.

-- **Nodes:** Nodes are also referred to as vertices.
-Nodes are entities in a graph which could represent any discrete object, such as cities in a map, users in a social network, or web pages in a hyperlink network.
+- **Nodes:** Nodes, also known as vertices, are fundamental building blocks of a graph.
+Each node represents an entity or an object in the graph.
+For example, in a social network graph, nodes could represent individuals, while in a transportation network, nodes could represent cities or junctions

 - **Edges:** Edges are connections between pairs of nodes.
 They represent relationships or interactions between the nodes they connect.
 Edges can be directed or undirected